 But, it is important to note: no company can guarantee a short notice driving test, and if they can – very often it may be in a town that you are not familiar with, and that town may be miles away!
 Although your driving instructor should be able to advise you on the driving test routes, very often they may not be aware of them, which in turn could play a negative impact on the chance of passing your driving test first time.

-However, that said, there are lots of companies who use their party companies to source driving test cancellations.
+That said, there are lots of companies who use their party companies to the source driving test cancellations.
 Again, this is dependent on the test centre in question and the time of year.